wombleton/gitlaw-nz/acts/R/Radio New Zealand Act 1995.md

     *   (b) subject to [sections 20][29] and [21][30], does not affect rights or obligations of either of the companies or legal proceedings by or against either of the companies, and legal proceedings that have or might have been commenced against either company under its former name may be continued or commenced against it under its new name.

-    (3) Nothing in this section prevents the name of either company being changed in accordance with the provisions of the Companies Act 1955 or the [Companies Act 1993][33].
+    (3) Nothing in this section prevents the name of either company being changed in accordance with the provisions of the [Companies Act 1993][33].

+    Section 19(3): amended, on 5 December 2013, by [section 14][37] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 20 Amendments to other enactments